 Are There Any Negatives to Using a Water-to-Go Bottle?

-There isn’t a lot of negatives since Water-to-Go have fixed the lid issues and to be honest the cons that I am mentioning below are not really issues either, just honest feedback.
+There aren’t a lot of negatives since Water-to-Go has fixed the lid issues and to be honest, the cons that I am mentioning below are not issues either, just honest feedback.

-- Bottle Look– If you are looking for a pretty bottle this isn’t it, but I am sure you will agree that having safe drinking water whilst travelling out ways the as aesthetics.
+- Bottle Look– If you are looking for a pretty bottle this isn’t it, but I am sure you will agree that having safe drinking water whilst travelling outways the aesthetics.

-- Squeeze Ability – The original two bottles the 50cl Go Bottle and the 75cl Bottle with a sleeve are not designed to be squeezed so drinking from the bottle is easier rather than squeezing from the bottle into a cup or glass as these bottles are designed for the purpose of being durable especially whilst travelling.
+- Squeeze Ability – The original two bottles the 50cl Go Bottle and the 75cl Bottle with a sleeve are not designed to be squeezed so drinking from the bottle is easier rather than squeezing from the bottle into a cup or glass as these bottles are designed to be durable especially whilst travelling.

-- Doesn’t Filter Saltwater – Which is not an issue, unless you’re planning to get lost at sea and do your best Life of Pi or Castaway impressions (Which I do not recommend and hope doesn’t happen to you).
-The fact that this bottle filters all other types of water this is not an issue and with filters rapidly changing and getting better who knows maybe in the future these bottles will filter saltwater also.
+- Doesn’t Filter Saltwater – This is not an issue unless you’re planning to get lost at sea and do your best Life of Pi or Castaway impressions (Which I do not recommend and hope doesn’t happen to you).
+The fact that this bottle filters all other types of water is not an issue and with filters rapidly changing and getting better who knows maybe in the future these bottles will filter saltwater also.